RamtinMogh/cross-platform-print-services-project/README.md

 The solution uses **CUPS** for printer management and sharing over **HTTP/IPP**, and **WSL (Ubuntu)** to support Linux-based tooling from a Windows environment.
 A **Flask upload portal** was used to submit PDF print jobs into WSL/CUPS when direct printer discovery was not reliable.

+See [`docs/problem-statement.md`](docs/problem-statement.md) for the original requirements and constraints.

 ## Goals
 - Enable printing across mixed Windows + Linux systems
 - Maintain compatibility using open-source tools (CUPS/IPP)